zakariaf/phi2-text-generator-api/README.md

 - **Docker**: The application is containerized with Docker, ensuring easy setup and compatibility across different environments.
 - **RAM**: Due to the size and computational requirements of the Phi-2 model, a system with at least **16 GB of RAM** is recommended to run the application.

+This application is designed to use the CPU for processing.
+Please note that it does not require nor utilize GPU resources.
+This makes it suitable for a wide range of hardware setups.

 ## Setup and Running the Application

+Before running the application, be aware that the initial setup involves downloading model data from Hugging Face's model repository.
+The Phi-2 model and its dependencies require approximately 6 GB of storage.
+Ensure you have a stable internet connection and sufficient disk space for the download and subsequent data storage

 1. **Clone the Repository**